ro551116/hg/README.md

 ## Usage

 Run the script from a command prompt.
 By default it moves fullscreen windows to the second monitor (index `1`).
+When the window leaves fullscreen it is returned to its original monitor.
 You can pass a different monitor index as a command-line argument.

 ```bash